 ^{:} Macros marked with an asterisk () in the table above are used to initialize the BUILD_IN_APP_INFO structure which is defined at an offset of 0x200 from the firmware address (APP_CODE_LOAD_ADDR).
-During firmware download, the structure information is stored in SCA.
-During system boot, the Bootloader reads the configuration information of the firmware from SCA as boot parameters.
+During firmware download, the

 Notes in custom_config.h comply with Configuration Wizard Annotations of Keil.
 Therefore, you can use the graphic Keil Configuration Wizard to configure project parameters of applications.
 It is highly recommended to use the Wizard to prevent inputting invalid parameter values.